HITECHCRIME/HC_SG145_Genera/README.md

 So many things to say
 I don't whack my suicides I act my rage
 But I rolled saint I can't I ain't (anymore)
+Ask Tech he'll tell you I'm strange
+I tell the whole story nothin' but truth (even if it's a stage and and the story keeps changin')

 ```

 ## Lyrics Testing Ground